jprusso224/GS_RACER/README.txt

     -

 Running the GUI ===========================================================
-    Plug in everything and run the 'constant_loop' main file.
-Press buttons and don't be surprised if lots of things aren't implemented yet on the MR and CR.
-The GS is 95-99% done as of 1/19.
+    1) Plug in everything on the CR and MR. The CR needs ~30s for the Raspberry Pi to fully initialize and start running its script.
+If the CR XBee and CR Arduino are not connected to the RPi then the script will crash and theoretically keep trying to restart itself (though this functionality has not been verified).
+The switch on the MR Arduino XBee shield must be set to UART not DLINE in order for it to properly receive and relay data between the two MR XBee's.

+    2) Run 'constant_loop.m'.
+This is a function that initializes everything on the ground station outside of the main GUI function.
+It runs in a constant loop that is checking to see if the "ABORT MISSION" button on the GUI was pressed.
+As of 4/3/2015 the maximum mission duration was fixed at 1000 seconds but this will be changed when full system testing is being done as the actual CR mission will likely be closer to 90 minutes.
+A timer object is also started that calls the 'request_status_Callback.m' function which periodically checks if communications are present between all of the systems.
+The timer object is stopped when the constant loop is exited.

+    3) Select the radio button on the GUI for the command you would like to send and fill in a value to the associated text box (if applicable).
+    The textbox callbacks within 'GS_gui.m' are (generally) set to limit the input to reasonable values but the user must still be careful in sending commands like driving and spooling out tether because the CR and MR are not smart enough to not cause themselves harm.

 Command Types =============================================================
-    The basic command structure starts with a '$' delimeter and a newline character EOL character.
-The shortest string that is expected to be sent is 4 characters whereas the longest is ~35,000 for an image
+    The basic command structure starts with a '$' delimeter and a newline EOL character.
+The shortest string that is expected to be sent is 4 characters whereas the longest is ~90,000 for an image

    - RAPPELLING
         There are three different types of rappelling commands: down, up,